saimadhur99/smt-solver-benchmarking/README.md

 # smt-solver-benchmarking

+This repository contains files for Multiplicative Inverse, Prime Factorization, Job Scheduling and String Manipulation for three different SMT Solvers and measuring the solver against benchmarks like runtime and memory usage.

 To download and integrate the SMT solvers Yices, Z3, and CVC5 into a Python environment, you can follow these steps for each solver.
 Make sure you have Python installed on your system before you start.

 ### Step 1: Install Python (if not already installed)